 The Magee Village is a group of four small cabins perfect for your unit campout.
 Named after George Magee, three of the buildings were constructed to support a growing camp with funding from the George Magee Memorial Trust.
 One building was constructed with funds from Camp Alumni and is ADA accessible.
 The group of cabins has a fire pit and picnic tables for gathering together and cooking meals.
 Each cabin has three bunk beds with mattresses.
 A nearby composting restroom facility is just a few steps away.
 Water is available nearby and the camp shower house is just a short walk away.
 The cabins are NOT heated and can not support space heaters.

-Central Lodge (also known as the Dining Hall) is located in the center of camp and is perfect for a large gathering.
+The camp dining hall is located in the center of camp and is perfect for a large gathering.
 This building features ample seating for even the largest events.
-The fully stocked kitchen, complete with ovens, mixers, dishwashing, and refrigeration, can be used for your group’s family outing or fundraising bake sale.
+The fully stocked kitchen, complete with ovens, sinks, and refrigeration, can be used for your group’s family outing or fundraising bake sale.
 Hot and cold water is available between May and October, and cold water can be located at the Ranger’s house year round.
 (Use of the kitchen may be limited based on the operation of the water system.)
-A total of 50 eight-person tables can be set up in the dining hall area along with a salad bar for a buffet line.
+A total of 120 people can gather in the building.
 The building is handicapped accessible and has heat available as well as a fire place.

 Tom’s Cabin is located near the camp parking lot and two campsites.
 A large bunkhouse, the building has space for 28 using a mix of bunkbeds and folding cots.
 A pellet stove is used to supplement the electric heat used to heat the building.
 Pellet fuel is provided.
 There is a large fire pit nearby that can be used for evening campfires.
 The camp composting restroom facility is a short walk, as is year-round water at the Ranger’s House.